dotnetKyle/DoD-PKI-OpenSSL/DoD/1_RootCA/README.md

 The root key is private *(\*.key.pem)* and should be kept absolutely secure (usually on an air gapped machine).

-> Please note that paths to all the certificates must be correct (the repository should be cloned into C:\Certificates) otherwise you will have to re-path all the files used in this installation.
+> Note: that paths to all the certificates must be correct (the repository should be cloned into C:\Certificates) otherwise you will have to re-path all the files used in this installation.

 1. Open a command window and CD into the Root CA folder at: C:\Certificates\DoD\1_RootCA